 How Can I Get Help?

 There are many different ways to receive help and start healing.
 The two most common are going to a drug detox center and staying there for a while, or doing at home programs which sometimes may have you go to a local doctor or rehab center for treatments.
+You can also try at-home detoxes with treatments like kratom for opioid addiction or milk thistle for alcoholism.
+This may not be as effective as professional treatment, however.
 While you’re going through your rehabilitation, remember to detoxify the drugs and alcohol from your body.
 According to this drug detox center, “there are many possible approaches to drug detox, ranging from do-it-yourself detox using nothing but home remedies, to state-of-the-art detox programs that include pharmaceutical therapy and 24-hour monitoring.
 If you aren’t sure where to start, call a drug abuse hotline to speak with a specialist who can help you determine your next steps.”
 The best strategy for you will depend on your personal preference and willpower.

 The most important thing to remember about addiction is that you don’t have to recover from it alone.
 Reach out to friends and family for support, encouragement, and advice.
 In time you will be able to take back your life, and be able to live a happy, productive life.